Senior Research Student

 Social Media Intern

-Nataly is a Public Relations student at the University of Idaho.
+Natalie is starting her career in Digital Marketing at Schweitzer Engineering Laboratories.
+She has a background in social media, content creation, and photography.
+Nataly is a Public Relations graduate from the University of Idaho.
 She is a feature writer and photographer at Blot Magazine, and former photo editor.
-When she's not doing school-work she enjoys freelance photography and spending time with her family.
-Currently, she works for TIFO as a social media and marketing intern.
+When she's not working, she enjoys freelance photography and spending time with her family.
+Her work for TIFO includes social media and marketing assistance.

 Piper Christian is a Senior at the University of Utah double-majoring in Political Science and Environmental Studies with a certificate in GIS.
 In collaboration with TIFO, Piper has conducted GIS analysis of artisanal mining in the Democratic Republic of Congo and mapped the social and environmental impacts of lithium mining in Peru.
 Outside of her work with TIFO, Piper has studied how prolonged droughts associated with climate change displace subsistence farmers in Sub-Saharan Africa, and published a piece about environmental contamination caused by copper mining in the United States and Chile.
 Piper is deeply grateful to TIFO staff for providing networking opportunities, research guidance, and mentorship to support her and other young people interested in environmental careers.